KongJustin/docs/services/Auto-Scaling/index.md

 *Last updated: 19 January 2015*

 In {{site.data.keyword.Bluemix_notm}}, you can automatically manage your application capacity.
 Use the  {{site.data.keyword.autoscalingfull}} service to automatically increase or decrease the compute capacity of your application.
 The number of application instances are adjusted dynamically based on the {{site.data.keyword.autoscaling}} policy that you define.
-There are several ways to manage service by performing tasks like define {{site.data.keyword.autoscaling}} policy and get {{site.data.keyword.autoscaling}} data,  which will be covered in the following part of this document.
+There are several ways to manage service and perform tasks like define {{site.data.keyword.autoscaling}} policy and get {{site.data.keyword.autoscaling}} data,  which will be covered in the following part of this document.
 {:shortdesc}

 ## Contents